Garzón, Huila

 Garzon ([ɡaɾˈson]) is a town and municipality in the Huila Department, Colombia.

-Garzon is a municipality located in the center of the Colombian department of Huila, about 450 kilometers south of Bogotá and 114 miles south of the provincial capital, Neiva.
+Garzon is a municipality located in the center of the Colombian department of Huila, about 450 kilometers south of Bogotá and 91 kilometers south of the departmental capital, Neiva.
 Known as the Diocesan Capital of Huila, it is the first Catholic diocese in the region.
 Proud of its religious architecture and culture, Garzón is also called "the Soul of Huila."
 It is known for being one of the cities in the world and inside Huila where the best coffee in the world is grown and processed.
 This has led to the actor Hugh Jackman and his partner David Steingard to buying the coffee in Garzón for his company, foundation and coffee shop in New York called Laughing Man Foundation.

 History

 The town's first beginnings were c.
 1775 on lands donated by Don Vicente Manrique de Lara.
 In 1783, the hamlet known as "Garzoncito" was officially founded.
 On January 1, 1788, it was granted the status of municipality and in 1810 received the title of Villa.
 On May 19, 1825, the town was decreed head of the Canton of Timaná; it later became the capital of the southern province of Colima.

 The place where town is located has been known since remote times with the name of "Garzoncito" but once the municipality was erected the diminutive was suppressed, remaining as it is known today.
 Historians explain that its name is also due to the fact that at the time when the Spanish took possession of these lands, an animal, a huge heron species called Garzón appeared, according to the ancients.
 This animal was extremely aggressive, it was seen for some time and then it disappeared; the settlers called it the great heron and the river where this animal appeared was suppressed the name of Tocheré by that of Garzón.